 You've heard all the usual advice on how to work smarter.
 Now you want something a little different.
 You want the kind of ideas that break the mould.
 If you're looking for unconventional ways to supercharge each day, then the following talks, courtesy of TED, will more than suit your needs.

-From the secrets to being happier at work and awesome leadership tips to embracing downtime and finding the courage to disagree, expect incredible wisdom from the likes of Stefan Sagmeister, Margaret Heffernan and Jason Fried.
+From the secrets to being happier at work and excellent leadership tips to embracing downtime and finding the courage to disagree, expect incredible wisdom from the likes of Stefan Sagmeister, Margaret Heffernan and Jason Fried.

 1. The happy secret to better work – Shawn Achor

 If you think working harder will make you happier, think again.
 Because it could be that things should be the other way around.
 In this fast-moving and hilarious talk, psychologist Shawn Achor argues that happiness inspires us to be more productive.